 Three years ago today I published my first post on WordPress.
 I was terrified, but I wanted to share a one hundred year old letter I found among our family documents.
 The author was my great grandfather Elmer Hunt Butterfield, making a plea for his daughter to return home.
 I had no idea grandma flew the coop, but, I was determined to find out why.

 I have often wondered what life was like for my grandparents and their parents.
 What was it like to raise children in the early 1900s?
 What did the house look like?
 What was in grandma’s garden?
 How did they deal with life?
 I can read historical events from that time, accounts written by others.
 I might scour the Internet.
 Without a personal account, though, I cannot know for sure.

 And there it lies: in the documentation.
 When mom moved from her home of 51 years we hit the mother load.
 We unearthed wills, leases, financial reports, receipts, and bills of sale.
 I started a file for birth, death and marriage certificates.
 There is an autograph book from the 1850s.
 But the riches were in the countless cards and letters.
 They did that back then.
 They wrote and wrote and wrote.
 In our case, they saved (and saved and saved) what appeared to be every single letter, some as far back as the 40s–or so I thought.
-We had a virtual time capsule, but it began much further back.
+I knew we were sitting on a time capsule, but it began much further back than I first realized.

 Good heavens.
 What happened?!!?
 I was completely hooked.